 2018-19 Technology Editor, 2017-18 Senior Editor, 2017 Contributor

-Kasia is currently a third-year, evening student at the University of Denver Sturm College of Law pursuing a joint JD & LLM in Tax.
+Kasia is a fourth-year student at the University of Denver Sturm College of Law pursuing a joint JD & LLM in Tax.
 She is a graduate of Boston University where she earned a Bachelor of Arts in International Relations and a Master of Education in Policy, Planning and Administration.
 Additionally, she completed a graduate certificate in Database Design and Administration at the University of Denver.

 In her free time, Kasia enjoys gardening, hiking, snowboarding, and otherwise enjoying the Colorado outdoors.